 1. He's been playing the same guitar for nearly half a century

-The "Always On My Mind" singer and his trusty guitar Trigger have been playing together since 1969.
+The "Always On My Mind" singer and his beloved guitar Trigger have been playing together since 1969.
 Named after Roy Rogers horse, Nelson bought his famous acoustic guitar for $750.
 Trigger even has famous singer's names engraved in the wood --including one of Willie's best duet partners, Merle Haggard.

 2. He wrote "On The Road Again" on a barf bag